 Seth Rogen, as the film-within-a-film director, also deserves a shout out: he’s hysterical.
 Dave Franco, James’ real-life brother, is serviceable as Greg, and adds a grounding component to the story.
 He’s the Luke Skywalker to James’s crazed Obi-Won Kenobi.

 So, should you see this film?
 Well, yes.
 (Duh.
 I don’t give out A grades willy-nilly.)
 If you’ve seen the cult classic “The Room”, you’ll be freakishly happy with this “making of” version.
-Definitely stick around for the mid-credit side-by-side scenes, so you too can shout out “You’re tearing me apart, Lisa!”
+Definitely stick around for the mid-credit side-by-side scenes, so you too can shout, “You’re tearing me apart, Lisa!”

 And, if you are a complete newbie to “The Room” (I was), it’s still a hoot from beginning to end.
 Weird!
 Oddishly fun.
 Okay, I’ve said enough.
 Enjoy.